migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 Q3 Review Draft:

+This quarter focused on key marketing campaigns, designing graphics, partnerships, and competitor testing.
+I led campaigns for #cryptoisboring with Band Protocol, Three Sigma, Blockscout, Layer Zero, Kings and Quests, ONE Show, Flappyh1, and internal projects like Hod1, Human Protocol, GX.Country, TGI Podcasts, 1bot, and 1Market.
+These campaigns generated 833,000 impressions and raised engagement by 4% from last quarter, reaching a total engagement rate of 3.9%.

+I also revised the 1bot user guide and actively assisted with onboarding community members.
+I worked 1-on-1 with users, guiding them through the process of purchasing ONE and utilizing 1bot, while keeping them engaged in the ONE Bot Love group.

+Additionally, I tested competitor products like Hamster Kombat, Polymarket, and Pump.fun to contribute insights, questions, and commentary for our 2025 Roadmap.

+---

 2024-09-25 Wed: Continuation of [Kings and Quests marketing](https://x.com/harmonyprotocol/status/1839010985933418687), tweeting their addition to harmony.one.
 [Tweeted](https://x.com/harmonyprotocol/status/1839022903956037862) in partnership with LayerZero as well as with [FlappyH1](https://x.com/harmonyprotocol/status/1838992667834974716).
 Met with Li, Sun, and Artem and finalized my Q3 review.